OpenBfS/UncertRadio/README.md

 “German-Suisse Association for Radiation Protection”, from Measuring Instructions of the German Co-ordinating Offices and from the literature.
-These examples including those of a German National Supplement 1 of DIN ISO 11929 (2014) contributed to the validation of UncertRadio.
+These examples including those of a German National Supplement 1 of DIN ISO 11929 (2014) as well as the examples from the more recent standard ISO 11929-4 contributed to the validation of UncertRadio.

 The author is grateful for the feedback and new requirements of the user-community, especially from federal coordination centres and the laboratiories of the